anirudhreddy18/Docker-Kubernetes/RunningNotes.md

  - Adapter -> volume sharing , one container mounts at particular location & other takes that as input & adapts.
  - Init -> fetch secrets from vault
  - Sidecar => monitoring , authentication, logging etc

+## Helm
+- Local mac install by using Homebrew
+- Helm 3rd party software  which has Helm CLient connects to tiller Server
+- RBAC (Role based Access Control) UserAccounts , Service Accounts
+- Roles -- ClusterRoleBinding, Role Binding
+- To install nginx Ingress we are using Helm.
+- package manager(package all files together & install just using 1 command) ex: gitlab
+- Templating engine(can have 1 spring boot template & use it for all apps by just changing image:version)
+- Deploy the same app across all environments (dev, test, prod)
+- Release management rollback with Tiller(rollback feature)

+ ### Features:
+  - bundle of yaml files
+  - Helm charts
+  - Helm repositories